marknesh/News-Application/README.md

 ## Operating
 On the opening the website url given above,the user is able to search for different news articles he or she wants.
-The user can also click on links to various news sources and also headlines
+The user can also click on links to various news sources and also headlines.
+Hence making the website very easy to work with.

 ##  Technology used
 I used python to create the application together with the flask framework which was really helpful.